LukeZGD/Legacy-iOS-Kit/README.md

     </tbody>
 </table>

-- Restoring with SHSH blobs and using SSH Ramdisks are supported on the following devices:
+- Restoring with SHSH blobs, jailbreaking, and using SSH Ramdisks are supported on the following devices:
-    - Supports all 32-bit iOS devices (iOS 3 to 10)
+    - Supports all 32-bit iOS devices
     - iPhone 2G, 3G, 3GS, 4, 4S, 5, 5C
     - iPad 1, 2, 3, 4, mini 1
     - iPod touch 1, 2, 3, 4, 5